There is an option now on your profile page

 - The Game Boy version of the Platform Game known either as McDonaldland or M.C.
 Kids was dolled up in the U.S. and Japan as Spot: The Cool Adventure, replacing one food promotion with another.

 - Amsoft's series of Roland games for the Amstrad CPC included Roland in the Caves and Roland on the Ropes, which were rebranded conversions of Indescomp's ZX Spectrum games Bugaboo the Flea and Fred.
-Roland Goes Digging was not the only Space Panic knockoff released for the system.
+Roland Goes Digging was a Space Panic knockoff, though not the only one released for the system.

 - Kid Radd 2 (a fictional game within the comic) resembles the original Kid Radd in name and main characters only, to Radd's dismay.
 It somewhat resembles Super Mario Bros.
 2, in that the "damsel in distress" is playable and the heroes can lift and throw enemies, and the physics are different in other subtle ways.